Lamanites: Book of Mormon narrative

+The Book of Mormon describes the animosity the Lamanite people held toward the Nephites.
+The Lamanites believed they were "driven out of the land of Jerusalem because of the iniquities of their fathers" and were wronged by Nephi and so swore vengeance against his descendants.
+The Lamanites taught their children to have "eternal hatred" towards the Nephites, and "that they should murder them, and that they should rob and plunder them, and do all they could to destroy them."

 After the two groups warred for centuries, the narrative states that Jesus Christ appeared to the more righteous Nephites and the Lamanites, who, by then, had converted in large numbers to righteousness before God.
 Soon after his visit, the Lamanites and Nephites merged into one nation and co-existed for two centuries in peace.
 The Book of Mormon further recounts, "There were no robbers, nor murderers, neither were there Lamanites, nor any manner of -ites; but they were in one, the children of Christ, and heirs to the kingdom of God."

 However, 84 years after the coming of Christ, "a small part of the people who had revolted from the church" started calling themselves Lamanites again.
 Those who remained were again identified as Nephites, but both groups were reported to have fallen into apostasy.
+The reestablished Lamanites and Nephites were largely distinguished by ideological choices rather than by previous ethnic distinctions.
 The Book of Mormon recounts a series of large battles over two centuries, ending with the extermination of the Nephites by the Lamanites.

 Doctrine and Covenants

 The Doctrine and Covenants is composed of writings that adherents in the Latter Day Saint movement believe to be revelations from God.
 It is considered scripture in the sacred text of the Latter Day Saint movement and says that God called Oliver Cowdery (D&C 28:8) and later Peter Whitmer and Parley P. Pratt (D&C 32:1–2) to teach the gospel to the Lamanites.
 Cowdery is given the power to build up God's church among them (D&C 30:6).
 The men believed that God was referring to the Native Americans and began teaching among the Lenape.

-The Doctrine and Covenants also contains a prophecy that the Lamanites will "blossom as a rose" (D&C 49:24) and that the city of Zion would be built on the borders by the Lamanites (D&C 28:9), which was later identified as Missouri (D&C 54:8).